carolmadethis/carolmadethis.com/source/_posts/Cinnamon-Roll.md

 - Cover with a damp towel and let sit for 1-2 hours to rise.
 - Divide into 4 pieces.
 Roll out into a large rectangle and spread the filling.
 - Roll up and cut into 8-12 pieces.
 - Grease a pan and cover with brown sugar and pecan pieces.
-Place rolls in pan.
+Place rolls in pan cut side up.
+You should end up with 4 pans of 8-12 rolls each.
 Cover and freeze.

 - The night before you want to bake place the pan on the counter.
-- The next morning pre-heat oven to 400 F and bake for 15 minutes.
-Let cool for about 5 minutes before unmolding and serving.
+- The next morning pre-heat oven to 375 F and bake for 20 minutes.
+(If you like really gooey cinnamon rolls bake at 400 for 15 minutes
+- Turn out onto a plate (if you wait too long you won't be able to get them out)

 Enjoy!